helpwave/services/services/updates-svc/README.md

 # updates-svc

-This service gives our clients the ability to get notified in realtime about new updates, like events.
+This service notifies clients in realtime about updates, like events.